mgrebenets/mgrebenets.github.io/_posts/2015-09-21-code-coverage-for-ios-xcode-7.md

 The main reason for generating coverage report is to be able to feed it to your favorite CI server and enjoy a nicely formatted and browsable version of it.
 Ever more, configure your build jobs to be marked as stable, unstable or failed if test coverage is below a certain threshold.

 As it happens, none of the popular CI servers seem to have plugins for parsing Profile Data yet.
-So we have to convert it to something that CI servers can digest, such as Cobertura coverage report.
+So we have to convert it to something that CI servers can digest, such as [Cobertura](http://cobertura.github.io/cobertura/) coverage report.

 LLVM toolset doesn't support such conversion, but there is a [glimpse](http://blog.llvm.org/2014/11/llvm-weekly-44-nov-3rd-2014.html) of [hope](http://reviews.llvm.org/rL220915).

 A brief search lead me to [this Stack Overflow page](http://stackoverflow.com/questions/31040594/how-to-generate-gcov-file-from-llvm-cov) with further reference to [Slather](https://github.com/venmo/slather) ruby gem.
 Slather is designed to take care of all your testing tasks including generating coverage report.
 In this article I'll only use it for converting profile data to Cobertura format.

-There are 2 pull requests ([#99](https://github.com/venmo/slather/pull/99) and [#92](https://github.com/venmo/slather/pull/92)) with changes to support this new feature.
-Requests are somewhat conflicting and it's not yet clear which of the two will be merged.
-But let's build this gem from source and see if it's up to job.
-I chose [mattdelves:feature-profdata](https://github.com/mattdelves/slather/tree/feature-profdata) branch.
+There is a pull request [#92](https://github.com/venmo/slather/pull/92) (still open at the moment of updating this post) with changes to support this new feature.
+Let's build this gem from source and see if it's up to job.

 First we need to create a custom Gemfile.
 {% highlight ruby %}
 # Gemfile
 source 'https://rubygems.org'
-gem 'slather', :git => "https://github.com/mattdelves/slather.git", :branch => "feature-profdata"
+gem 'slather', :git => "https://github.com/viteinfinite/slather.git", :branch => "feature-profdata"
 {% endhighlight %}

 Then install Slather from this branch.